The saturation number of $K_{3,3}$: Abstract

 \section{Abstract}

 A graph $G$ is called $F$-saturated if $G$ does not contain $F$ as a subgraph (not necessarily induced) but the addition of any missing edge to $G$ creates a copy of $F$.
 The saturation number of $F$, denoted by $sat(n,F)$, is the minimum number of edges in an $n$-vertex $F$-saturated graph.
-Determining the saturation number of complete partite graphs is one of the most important problems in the study of saturation number.
+Determining the saturation number of complete bipartite graphs is one of the most important problems in the study of the saturation number.
 The value of $sat(n,K_{2,2})$ was shown to be $\lfloor\frac{3n-5}{2}\rfloor$ by Ollmann, and a shorter proof was later given by Tuza.
 For $K_{2,3}$, there has been a series of study aiming to determine $sat(n,K_{2,3})$ over the years.
 This was finally achieved by Chen who confirmed a conjecture of Bohman, Fonoberova, and Pikhurko that $sat(n, K_{2,3})= 2n-3$ for all $n\geq 5$.
-In this paper, we prove a conjecture of Pikhurko and Schmitt that $sat(n, K_{3,3})=3n-9$ when $n \geq 9$.\\
+Pikhurko and Schmitt conjectured that $sat(n, K_{3,3})= (3+o(1))n$.
+In this paper, for $n\geq 9$, we give an upper bound of $3n-9$ for $sat(n, K_{3,3})$, and prove that $3n-9$ is also a lower bound when the minimum degree of the $K_{3,3}$-saturated graphs is $2$ or $5$, where it is trivial when the minimum degree is greater than $5$. \\